modesttree/Projeny/README.md

 ## <a id="installation"></a>Installation

 You can either run Projeny directly from source (requires python) or simply download the latest binary.
-Note that Projeny is currently only supported on Windows.
+Note that Projeny is currently only supported on Windows (with an OSX version planned for future releases).

 - From Binary